top of page

 • The Forsythia Ball Drop in Forsyth, Ga., welcomes the new year with a ball of forsythia flowers lowered from a tower.

-• Paying homage to its Bavarian atmosphere, Helen, Ga., hosts the Dropping of the Edelweiss to celebrate the arrival of 2023.
+• Helen, Ga., pays homage to its Bavarian atmosphere by hosting the Dropping of the Edelweiss to celebrate 2025's arrival.

-• The New Year's Eve Beach Ball Drop at Pier Park in Panama City Beach, Fla., with its 800-pound LED lighted beach ball, holds two drops, allowing those who can't quite make it to midnight to enjoy an earlier celebration.
+• The New Year's Eve Beach Ball Drop at Pier Park in Panama City Beach, Fla., features an 800-pound LED-lighted beach ball and features two drops.
+This allows those who can't quite make it to midnight to enjoy an earlier celebration.

 • A pair of large sparkly flip-flops descend on Folly Beach, S.C., signaling the start of the new year.